cybernetics/JTemplate/README.md

     public void writeValue(Object value, Writer writer) { ... }
     public void writeValue(Object value, Writer writer, Locale locale) { ... }

 The first argument represents the value to write (i.e. the data dictionary), and the second the output destination.
 The optional third argument represents the locale for which the template will be applied.
-If unspecified, the current default locale is used.
+If unspecified, the default locale is used.

 For example, the following code snippet applies a template named _map.txt_ to the contents of a data dictionary whose values are specified by a hash map: